ShreyanDev5/wrkout/README.md

 - **Responsive Design**: Optimized for mobile, tablet, and desktop
 - **Dark/Light Theme**: Automatic theme switching
 - **Audio Feedback**: Sound notifications for workout completion
+- **Onboarding Guide**: Comprehensive carousel-based introduction for new users
+- **Username-Based Authentication**: Unique authentication system without email requirements

+## 🤖 AI-Assisted Development

+This project was developed with the assistance of AI tools, including:
+- **v0 by Vercel** - For UI component generation and design inspiration
+- **Cursor** - For intelligent code completion and refactoring
+- **Gemini CLI** - For code generation and project scaffolding
+- **Qwen CLI** - For code generation and project scaffolding

 ## 🏗️ Tech Stack